Samsung/tizen-docs/docs/application/native/guides/location-sensors/device-sensors.md

 - Sensor types

   A device can have various physical and virtual sensors.
-The following table lists the sensors supported by Tizen.
+The following table lists the sensors supported by Tizen:

   > **Note**
   >
   > Not all devices support all sensors, so each sensor is not necessarily available on all devices.
 You can [check whether a sensor is supported](#sensorlistener).
 For more information, see [System Information](../device/system.md).

-  **Table: Supported sensor types**

   | Supported sensor types                                        |                                                  |                                                  |
   |---------------------------------------------------------------|--------------------------------------------------|--------------------------------------------------|